+International Rivers are at the forefront of the effort to conserve the world’s river systems.
 Rivers are a hotspot for biodiversity, they contain just 0.0006% of Earth’s water yet are home to almost a third of vertebrate species.
-Rivers also nourish floodplains, feed sediment to inland and coastal deltas as rich in life as the Okavango and the Mekong, and play important roles in sustaining healthy marine and terrestrial ecosystems such as coral reefs and riparian forests.
+Rivers also nourish floodplains, feed sediment to inland and coastal deltas as rich in life as the Okavango and the Mekong and play important roles in sustaining healthy marine and terrestrial ecosystems such as coral reefs and riparian forests.

-International Rivers are at the forefront of the effort to conserve the world’s river systems.
 As one of the only international NGOs working to conserve rivers and support the rights of the people who also depend on these systems, the organisation plays a key role in raising awareness of the threats to the world’s rivers and advocating for their protection and sustainable management.
 The organisation operationalises its global strategy through six regional offices, and a far larger network of local grassroots partners.
 Key themes of its work include strengthening local movements for healthy rivers and securing the human rights of local communities, promoting clean and fair finance for sustainable water and energy solutions and supporting equitable and effective governance including gaining legal protection for the world’s iconic rivers.